alkhe/cross/README.md

 ./cross.sh <arch>
 ```

-After building the cross compiler, add this to your path:
+After building the cross compiler, add this to your rc:

 ```sh
 export PATH=$PATH:$HOME/cross/bin